 Makenzie Koch's Profile

 WHAT'S YOUR LIFE OUTSIDE OF WORK LIKE?
 Beyond the Missourian, I am also a student staff member for the Department of Residential Life.
 I live in one of MU's residence halls with a large amount of college freshmen, trying to support them in personal and educational issues.
-I spend my free time watching movies or one of my many favorite TV shows.
-I'm also an undiagnosed reading addict.
+I spend my free time watching movies or with my friends.
+I'm also an self-diagnosed reading addict.
 Every Christmas break, I read the Harry Potter series.
 As of Christmas 2013, I have read the series 10 times, which my friends typically find excessive.

 WHAT DO YOU LOVE ABOUT COLUMBIA?
 I grew up in a pretty small town surrounded by other small towns, but I've always loved big cities.
 Columbia is a perfect mixture of the two.
 It is small enough to feel like a close community, but it is big enough that there is a thriving culture and plenty of options for eating out.
 I can see people I know when I go to HyVee or Panera, but I can meet new people every single day as well.
 Columbia is the best of both worlds, and I'm so fortunate to call this city my home.